balena-io/docs/pages/managingDevicesApps.md

 ![Empty Devices Dangerous Settings](/img/screenshots/devices_empty_settings_dangerous.png)

-Hidden behind the 'Dangerous' section is the option to delete applications - note this is an *insanely* destructive action - all devices attached to the application will become 'orphaned' and will require re-downloads of new applications' install images and a brand new set up, not to mention of course you lose the application and all the data associated with it.
+### Deleting the application

+Hidden behind the 'Dangerous' section is the option to delete your application.

+__Warning__: All devices attached to the application will become orphaned and you will need to reconfigure them from scratch in another application.

 ### Environment Variables

-Applications can be customised through setting environment variables - this is available hidden behind the cog graphic at the bottom of each application's dashboard.
-Simply enter environment variable key/value pairs which can in turn be interpreted by your software to provide an additional level of customisation.
-We plan to provide device-specific environment variables configuration soon.
+Applications can be customised via environment variables - simply enter environment variable key/value pairs.

-__Note:__ Changing an environment variable will, for the time being, result in your application restarting.
-This is *usually* desirable behaviour as this is often the only means of having code 'pick up' the fact that variables have changed.
+__Warning:__ Changing an environment variable will, for the time being, result in your application restarting.

 ### System-Defined Environment Variables

-__NOTE:__ Environment variables that are set by the system are prefixed with `RESIN_`; as a consequence you cannot define environment variables for an application with this prefix in their name.
+__Note:__ Environment variables that are set by the system are prefixed with `RESIN_`; as a consequence you cannot define environment variables for an application with this prefix in their name.

-Currently available system-defined environment variables are listed below:-

 * `RESIN_DEVICE_UUID` - The value of this variable is the current device's unique identifier.